Please prepare a five-to-ten minute audition that is representative of your playing.

 Please do not send your recordings as attachments … we will not be able to open them.

-We are currently scheduling auditions at the following locations:
+We are now scheduling auditions at the following locations:

 Submit your recording as soon as you are comfortable doing so.
 We begin making selections in late February, and continue to do so through the spring until all studios have been filled.